Concrete Flooring That Looks Like Wood

 • Low Maintenance: Easy to clean and maintain, with no need for sealing or refinishing.

-• Versatile Installation: Can be used on floors and walls, offering design flexibility.
+• Versatile Installation: Used on floors and walls, offering design flexibility.

 4. Engineered Hardwood

 Engineered hardwood combines a real wood veneer with layers of plywood or fiberboard underneath.
-While it isn’t a full hardwood, it looks almost identical due to the genuine wood top layer.
-Engineered hardwood can handle slight moisture better than solid hardwood and is less likely to expand or contract due to temperature changes.
+It looks almost identical due to the genuine wood top layer.
+Engineered hardwood handles slight moisture better than solid hardwood and is less likely to expand or contract due to temperature changes.

 Advantages of Engineered Hardwood: